 Cities dominated by a single industry

 Cities with low complexity today tended to be more specialised in a single activity in 1981, having on average 18.8 cent of their exporting jobs in a single occupation, compared with 11.1 per cent in other cities.
+From the 15 cities that were dominated by a single industry (20 per cent or more of their exporting jobs) in 1981, only three are complex today.
 This feature seems to have had negative long-term impacts to some cities, even if they changed their economic structure in recent decades.
-With the exception of Oxford, Figure 15 shows that all cities that were dominated by a single industry, such as Luton and Plymouth have struggled since.
+As illustrated in, Figure 12 shows that cities with 20 per cent or more of their exporting jobs in a single activity, such as Luton and Plymouth have struggled since, with the exception of Oxford.

-While being less specialised in a single sector has not been a recipe for success in all cities (e.g. Birmingham and Newcastle), those cities have been more likely to see a subsequent improvement in complexity, when compared with cities specialised in the same activities.
+While being less specialised in a single sector has not been a guaranteed recipe for success in all cities (e.g. Birmingham and Newcastle), those cities have been more likely to see a subsequent improvement in complexity, when compared with cities specialised in the same activities.
 This is likely to be because overreliance on a small number of activities has limited the ability of cities to innovate and move to new economic activities.
+The observed dynamic has similarities with the economic concept of ‘resource curse’, which argues that high reliance on few economic activities, associated with natural resources, hinders long-term growth.

 Figure 12: Divergence between cities with the same specialisation in 1981 but different degrees of specialisation